markolenik/pyxpp/README.md

 ### TODO
 - Convert functions to actual Python lambda expressions.
 - Directional fields.
-- Add some other commands.
-The following commands are not yet supported but could be easily implemented: `table, bdry, volt, markov, wiener, solv, special, set, derived parameters, numbers, int, block pseudo-arrays`
+- The following commands are recognised by the lexer but not parsed yet: `table, bdry, volt, markov, wiener, solv, special, set, derived parameters, int, block pseudo-arrays, if-else`
+- Get rid of unused token warnings.

 ### How to Cite PyXPP